 Franklin arose between 1835 and 1840 as a village at the head of navigation on the Blackwater River.
 By the mid-19th century, the development of rail transportation and river commerce in southeastern Virginia made Franklin an important commercial depot for the region’s agricultural products.
 In the late 19th century, Franklin became the headquarters of the Union Camp Corporation, a timber products industry.
 The majority of the buildings in the district, which includes the downtown area and adjacent residential streets, date from Franklin’s economic resurgence in this period.
-Picturesque streetscapes of high-style and vernacular residences are seen throughout the large neighborhood west of the downtown.
+Picturesque streetscapes of high-style and vernacular residences are seen throughout the large neighborhood west of the downtown, highlighted by The Elms, which is individually listed in the registers.
 Because of a fire in 1881, most of the structures in the commercial area date from the late 19th and early 20th centuries.
 Examples of Italianate and Colonial Revival styles are particularly well represented in the commercial architecture of Main Street.

 [VLR Listed: 6/16/2004; NRHP Listed: 8/11/2004; Minor amendment to text, NRHP Accepted: 1/25/2005]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 VLR: Virginia Landmarks Register

 NPS: National Park Service